Environmental law and practice in Australia: overview

 There are a large number of legislative instruments and regulatory bodies that govern environmental regulation in Australia.

 Policy changes and legislative developments have been relatively constant in the last five years.
-Recent developments in Australia include the formation of the Northern Territory Environment Protection Authority, the commitment by many state governments to reduce the ‘green tape’ associated with development approvals and an increasing focus on the duplication of approval processes between the different levels of government.
-For further developments, see Question 30.
+Recent developments in Australia include an increasing focus on the duplication of approval processes between the different levels of government and a substantial change in climate change policy.

 State and territory legislation

-The key environmental legislation, and the relevant regulatory body, for each state and territory is as follows:
+The key environmental legislation, and the relevant regulatory body, for each state and territory are as follows:

 Australian Capital Territory.
 The Environmental Protection Act 1997 (ACT) administered by the Environment Protection Authority.